OpenDreamAI/OpenDreamAI/README.md

 ## Usage

+Swagger can be found at `http://localhost:8000/docs/open-dream-ai`

+REST API documentation can be found at `http://localhost:8000/redoc/open-dream-ai`

 To generate images from text prompts using the Open Dream AI platform, follow these steps:

 1. Send a POST request to the `v1/open-dream-ai/txt2img/` endpoint with a JSON payload containing the text prompt and other configuration options.